A spectral expansion for the symmetric space $\mathrm{GL}_n(E)/\mathrm{GL}_n(F)$: Intertwining periods

 The second step is to use the following analogue of the ``Maa\ss-Selberg relations''.

 \begin{proposition}(Jacquet-Lapid-Rogawski) We have for $\la\in \ago_{Q_L,\CC}^{G,*}$ in general position

 \end{proposition}

 \begin{preuve} This is just a paraphrase of theorem 40 of \cite{JLR}.
-For the sake of clarity, let's comment that the statement can be deduced from proposition \ref{prop:MS-periods}.
-Indeed with our notation the right-hand side is nothing else but $\Ic^{T}(\varphi,\la)$.
-Since $\varphi$ is cuspidal the formula of proposition \ref{prop:MS-periods} reduces to the equality:
+For the sake of clarity, let usw comment that the statement can be deduced from proposition \ref{prop:MS-periods}.
+Indeed since $\varphi$ is cuspidal the formula of proposition \ref{prop:MS-periods} reduces to the equality:

-and we can conclude with corollary \ref{cor:main-part} that $\pc^{T,G,m}(\varphi,\la)$ is the right-hand side of the formula we want to prove.
-Of course, here we implicitly use theoreme \ref{thm:period-entrelac} but only for cuspidal representations for which it is due to Jacquet-Lapid-Rogawski. \end{preuve}
+Now by definition the left-hand side of the formula above is the left-hand side of \eqref{eq:mscusp}.
+We can conclude with corollary \ref{cor:main-part} that $\pc^{T,G,m}(\varphi,\la)$ is the right-hand side of formula \eqref{eq:mscusp}.
+Of course, here we implicitly use theorem \ref{thm:period-entrelac} but only for cuspidal representations for which it is due to Jacquet-Lapid-Rogawski. \end{preuve}